2025–26 AFC Challenge League knockout stage

-The 2025–26 AFC Challenge League knockout stage will begin on 4 March with the quarter-finals and will end on 9 May 2026 with the final being hosted by the West region finalist.
-A total of eight teams will compete in the knockout stage to decide the champions of the 2025–26 AFC Challenge League.
+The 2025–26 AFC Challenge League knockout stage began on 5 March with the quarter-finals, and ended on 13 May 2026 with the final being hosted by the West region finalist.
+A total of eight teams competed in the knockout stage to decide the champions of the 2025–26 AFC Challenge League.

 Qualified teams

 The following teams advanced from the group stage: